-TEAM 2 TRAFFIC: I-10 westbound closed near Sorrento following vehicle fire
+TEAM 2 TRAFFIC: I-10 westbound reopens near Sorrento after 18-wheeler fire

 Latest Weather Blog

-TEAM 2 TRAFFIC: I-10 westbound closed near Sorrento following vehicle fire
+TEAM 2 TRAFFIC: I-10 westbound reopens near Sorrento after 18-wheeler fire

 SORRENTO — I-10 westbound near the Sorrento exit was closed Friday due to an 18-wheeler fire.

-The fire, which was first reported around 11:30 a.m., is causing major delays, with congestion backed up to around Airline Highway.
+The fire, which was first reported around 11:30 a.m., caused major delays, with congestion backed up to around Airline Highway.

-There is no estimated time for when the roadway will reopen, Ascension Parish officials said.

 More News